 It is also essential to print and/or download the rosters before leaving for Japan.
 You can find them on our NPB team info pages.

 This trip requires a moderate amount of physical exertion.

 You should be able to navigate a Major League Baseball style stadium and be ready to climb up and down usual stadium stairways…all without handrails.

-I doubt we’ve ever walked more than a quarter-mile at any one time.
+I doubt we’ve ever walked more than a half-mile at any one time.
 But you’ll need sufficient stamina to keep pace with a reasonably active group of travelers, including being able to carry/roll your luggage on train transfers and when we travel to new cities.
 It is also required to be able to lift your luggage to the overhead bins for tours that travel to multiple cities.

 Japan is not ADA accessible.
 Sometimes the urban terrain is uneven with a step or drop-off that we would not expect at home, so you must be very aware of where you walk.

 They also drive on the left side of the road, so if unfamiliar with that, you really must keep a watchful eye when crossing streets.
 Look both ways – twice!